 AREC 495: Agribusiness Venture Management

 Designed to assist students in developing and understanding the skills and tools required in the preparation and presentation of a complete and professional business plan for a business entity in the agricultural industry.
 All aspects of the business plan are included in the project: operations, human resources, marketing and finance.
+Students will be expected to form groups to complete a major project.

 We are committed to finding solutions to sustainably feed a hungry and growing world.
 Our five departments provide a foundation for our broad array of research activities, both basic and applied.
 We have over a century of innovative products and practices that have transformed the world.